Garden waste collections - FAQs

 Q: What is the charge for the service?

-A: From 1 February 2018, the cost for the service is £42 per year (special offer price of £39 between 1 February and 31 May 2018), which is payable annually in advance.
+A: From 1 February 2018, the cost for the service is £42 per year, which is payable annually in advance.
 This equates to approximately £1.60 per collection, which we believe represents good value for money.
 Residents can sign up for this service at any time of the year on a 12 month rolling contract.
 Therefore if you sign up in April, you will not need to renew until the following May.

 Q: Can I have more than one bin?